P5vc/fetch-apply/README.md

         Server hostname to use
     --operations-git-url=https://github.com/P5vc/ServerConfigurations.git
-        URL to your operations (Fetch Apply configuration) repository --crontab-entry="0 0 * * *"
+        URL to your operations (Fetch Apply configuration) repository --operations-git-branch=main
+        Branch of your operations repository to use --crontab-entry="0 0 * * *"
         Crontab entry indicating how often to run Fetch Apply; the default is to run Fetch Apply at a random time (determined upon installation), once every 24 hours.